This is a big question on many people's minds who are charged with a sex crime in the state of California.

-I can tell you right now, most sex crimes in the Penal Code or otherwise, are registerable offenses -- meaning, if you plead guilty to those crimes, then you have to register as a sex offender.
+I can tell you right now, most sex crimes in the Penal Code or otherwise are registerable offenses -- meaning, if you plead guilty to those crimes, then you have to register as a sex offender.

-Put simply, there is no longer a lifetime sex registration requirement for most sexual related offenses.
+Put simply, there is no longer a lifetime sex registration requirement for most sexual-related offenses.

-Tier two means sex registration for at least 20 years and applies to people charged with mid-level sex crime such Penal Code 288 PC lewd acts with a minor and Penal Code 287 PC oral copulation with a minor under 14.
+Tier two means sex registration for at least 20 years and applies to people charged with a mid-level sex crime such as Penal Code 288 PC lewd acts with a minor and Penal Code 287 PC oral copulation with a minor under 14.

 California Sex Offender Registration Act

 The Sex Offender Registration Act requires registration as if you are convicted of specific sex crimes in California.

 As noted above, a conviction for any sex crime once required lifetime registration, but that has now changed with the passage of SB 384.
 Now, most convicted defendants will have to register for a minimum of only 10 or 20 years.